UConn reaches 13th straight Final Four, beating Baylor 69-67 - WHIZ News

 “Each year that we do it, I still can’t believe it,” said UConn coach Geno Auriemma, who was showered by his team with confetti after the game.

 UConn has made the national semifinals every season since 2008 and won six titles during that span.
-The Huskies await the winner of Arizona and Indiana on Friday night.
-Neither of those teams has played in a Final Four.
+The Huskies will face Arizona on Friday night.
+The Wildcats are playing in their first Final Four after beating Indiana.

 Bueckers was 6 years old when UConn started its run of appearances in the national semifinals.